Disabling a link

 The reasons for disabling a link that I’ve encountered can generally summed up as:

 - We want to let people know there’s a navigation item or items that they don’t have access to (yet).
 For instance, “You’re on our free/low priced plan.
 But you may have noticed the link to the premium content here?
 Well it’s not for you!
 HA HA, it doesn’t work unless you pay up!”

 <a href=# onclick=lol>Play</a>) should probably be a button, but we haven’t figured that out yet.
 Reflection on one’s choices and acknowledging knowledge gaps by a self defined “10x” dev is hard.

 - There is no good third reason I can think of, but I wanted three bullet points.
 Fill in the blank?
 I’m sure you have your own stories.

 Anyway, reasons.
 You might have to “disable” a link for reasons.

 So how should this be handled in a way that will not result in a quirky user experience (rather, the least quirky experience possible when disabling a link), or an unnecessary amount of work for you.

 For starters, we need to create a link before we can even think about disabling it.
 With HTML, a link that users directly interact with is created with the

 <a href="...">Learn something!</a>

-Even if you’re making some sort of SPA, a link should likely still be output as an
+Even if you’re making some sort of single page app (SPA), a link should generally still be rendered to the DOM as an

 <a href>.
 Sure, you may not write that particular element yourself.
 But fortunately, people figured this out for you.
 Neat, huh?